dgamboa/writing-stage/wallet-tutorial-text.md

 const generatedMnemonic = Bip39.generateMnemonic();
 ```

 This allows us to set the phrase in state and display it for our wallet user to store safely.
 In fact, with this we have already created our wallet or account because the phrase by itself will allow its holder to access the account that matches it.
 You could say that blockchain accounts aren't created.
-Because these accounts are mathematical addresses in a system where the number of accounts is established by the its architecture, it's more accurate to think of the mnemonic as obtaining the key to access a pre-existing account.
+Because these accounts are mathematical addresses in a system where the number of accounts is established by its architecture, it's more accurate to think of the mnemonic as obtaining the key to access a pre-existing account.

 <!-- Consider aside on why phrases are also called mnemonics -->